 This isn’t always an easy step, so don’t worry if you struggle a bit.
 It’s common to come up with way more metrics than you should actually report on.
 As with any good brainstorming activity, come up with as many ideas as you can, then work to narrow the list.

 Out of the steps we’ve covered, this one is the most difficult and the important.
-To make this process a bit easier, we leverage a framework called the “4 Ts”:
+To make this process a bit easier, we leverage a methodology called the “4 Ts”:

 Once you have a good list of potential metrics, Consider the following questions on each proposed data point: